Nakasee/furima-32987/README.md

 ### Association
 - has_many :items
 - has_many :comments through: :items
-- has_one : byers
+- has_many : byers
-- has_one : cards
+- has_one : order

 ## items テーブル